 In 2021, the Company developed a climate change strategy to effectively evaluate and address climate-related risks to our business and operations in alignment with the Task Force on Climate-related Financial Disclosures ("TCFD") approach.
 Based on this and in recognition that the development of a comprehensive and credible green house gas reduction work plan is an ongoing journey, the Company has developed a short term climate change roadmap which focuses on addressing gaps between existing practices and climate change best practices.
-On April 7, 2022, the Company released its climate change position statement.
+Following the release of a climate change position statement on April 7, 2022, the Company started an energy audit and a decarbonisation study for each of its operations and projects this quarter in order to assess the opportunities to reduce its green house gas emissions in the coming years.